Book a private tour of the School

 - develop designing and making skills, knowledge and understanding to the best of each child’s ability, using a range of tools, materials and components safely

-- develop an understanding of the ways in which people have designed products in the past and present to meet their needs
+- allow pupils to begin to understand the ways in which people have designed products in the past and present to meet their needs

 Organisation